tanvir362/image-art/README.md

     python3 -m pip install -r requirements.txt
     ```

-**Inference!**
+**Run**

 ```bash
 python3 run.py -i path/to/image_file
 ```

-The path to the file can be both absolute and relative
+The path to the image file can be both absolute and relative